 Follow our simple step by step guide here or click on the link below to watch our garden expert Jeff Turner in our video tutorial on planting these winter flowering beauties!

 Why not fill your home this winter with the sweet smell of beautiful Hyacinth flowers?
 As one of the most popular indoor flowering bulbs on the market, these beautiful star-shaped blooms are well-loved by gardeners for adding a burst of colour and fragrance to the home, even as early as Christmas.
-Through this guide, we will provide an easy step-by-step instructions (including video tutorial) on how to grow these specially prepared indoor-flowering Hyacinths.
+Through this guide, we will provide easy step-by-step instructions (including video tutorial) on how to grow these specially prepared indoor-flowering Hyacinths.

 What are Prepared Hyacinths?